jewlofthelotus/SlickQuiz/README.md

 **`completionResponseMessaging`** (Boolean) *Default: false;* - Displays all questions and selected answers with correct or incorrect response messages when the quiz is completed.

+**`displayQuestionCount`** (Boolean) *Default: true;* - whether or not to display the number of questions and which question the user is on, for example "Question 3 of 10"

+**`displayQuestionNumber`** (Boolean) *Default: true;* - whether or not to display the number of the question along side the question itself, for example, the "1." in "1.
+What is the first letter of the alphabet?"

 #### Deprecated Options